wix/stylable/packages/experimental-loader/README.md

 ## Disclaimer

-This loader is not the recommended way to load stylable files.
-Use `@stylable/webpack-plugin` for the best integration.
+This loader is experimental and is not the recommended way of integrating Stylable to your project.
+Use `@stylable/webpack-plugin` for the latest stable integration.

-This loader dose not cover:
+This loader:

--   Stylable specific optimizations.
+-   Does not perform Stylable specific optimizations
--   Can have issues with css loading order (only order by css js imports)
+-   Can have issues with CSS loading order (order being determined by CSS/JS imports)
--   Can have issues with update css when js import order changes (mini-css-extract-plugin issues)
+-   Can have issues with updating CSS when JS imports change order (existing mini-css-extract-plugin issue)